craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1VOlVaU
     caption: Brilliant and entertaining clinical writing
     review: |
-        a review
+        This is a classic introduction to the clinical writing of Oliver Sacks.
+This is a collection of case studies that demonstrate the vagaries of the human condition.
+Sometimes heartbreakingly sad, other times quite funny, this book shows his critical attention to detail, and should serve as an entry point into his other writings.
 ---

-I've collected some of my favorite non-fiction books.
-Most of these are popular science books that present some topic in a presentable way that make them ideal for casual reading.
+I've collected some of my favorite non-fiction books for this list.
+Most of these are popular science books that cover some topic in a presentable way that make them ideal for casual reading.
 None of these books need note-taking, and none of them are meant to be definitive texts on any subject.
 Many of these I read in high school, and many of them were very influential to me personally.
-All of them are books that I've recommended to friends in the past - so consider this a thumbs-up for the entire list.
+All are books that I've recommended to friends in the past - so consider this a thumbs-up for the entire list.

 If you do read any of these, drop me a note and let me know if you enjoyed them!
 You can find me on Twitter at <a href="https://twitter.com/There4Dev">@there4dev</a>